mojotech/mojotech-intern-docs/content/docs/01-introduction.md

 > The following is a path forward to set up your development laptop.
 It is not **the** path.
 Asking your fellow mojos will offer many alternatives.
 >
 > Try it out.
 Experiment.
 Change what you don't like.
-Don't be afraid to invest time your workflow.
+Don't be afraid to invest time in your workflow.

 ### Brew